 Everything you need to know about Cryptocurrency and how woman contributes to their success and the big popularity of it.

 Functionally, most of the cryptocurrencies are variants of bitcoin which is the pioneer cryptocurrency.
 Like traditional currencies, the cryptocurrencies are also expressed in units.
-The master ledger that records all the transactional data of a particular cryptocurrency and validates the ownership of all its units at a given point of time is called blockchain.
+The master ledger that records all the transactional data of a particular cryptocurrency and validates the ownership of all its units at a given point in time is called a blockchain.
 Identical copies of the blockchain are stored in every node of the crypto network where they are continually updated and authenticated.
-Nodes are basically decentralized servers run by tech-savvy individuals or group of individuals who are referred to as miner.
+Nodes are basically decentralized servers run by tech-savvy individuals or groups of individuals who are referred to as miners.

 A cryptocurrency transaction is not finalized until it is appended to the blockchain.
 This usually happens within minutes and once finalized, the record is irreversible.
 Every cryptocurrency user has a private key that authenticates their identity and enables them to exchange units.
 Without the key, the holder can’t transact with their cryptocurrency.